Fiserv/Commerce-Hub/docs/Card-Not-Present/Payment-URL.md

 ## Overview

-Merchant can use the /payment-url integration method to generate a URL that they can send to a customer, which the customers can then use to pay for their purchase.
-When the customer clicks on the payment URL, they are directed to Commerce Hub secured hosted payment page solution where they can securely make the payment with their preferred payment method, whenever convenient for them.
+Merchant can use the Payment URL integration method to generate a invoice that they can send to a customer, which the customers can then use to pay for their purchase.
+When the customer clicks on the payment URL, they are directed to Commerce Hub secured hosted payment page solution where they can securely make the payment with their preferred payment method.

 ## Generate a Payment URL